SuaveIO/suave/_includes/content.md

 {% endhighlight %}

 {% highlight fsharp %}
-/// The core configuration of suave type Config =
+/// The core configuration of suave.
+See also Suave.Web.default_config which
+/// you can use to bootstrap the configuration:
+/// <code>{ default_config with bindings = [ ... ] }</code>
+type SuaveConfig =
   /// The bindings for the web server to launch with
   { bindings       : HttpBinding list

   /// An error handler to use for handling exceptions that are
   /// are thrown from the web parts
   ; error_handler  : ErrorHandler

   /// Timeout for responses to be generated
   ; timeout        : TimeSpan

+  /// Timeout to wait for the socket bind to finish
+  ; listen_timeout : TimeSpan

   /// A cancellation token for the web server.
 Signalling this token
   /// means that the web server shuts down
   ; ct             : CancellationToken }
 {% endhighlight %}

-- `bindings` array of bindings of the form _protocol, ip address, port_
+  - `bindings`: list of bindings of the form _protocol, ip address, port_

-- `error_handler` a handler to deal with runtime errors
+  - `error_handler`: a handler to deal with runtime errors

-- `timeout` maximun number of milliseconds before killing a request
+  - `timeout`: maximun number of milliseconds before killing a request

+### The WebPart

+A web part is a thing that executes on a HttpRequest, asynchronously, maybe executing on the request.

+{% highlight fsharp %}
+type WebPart = HttpRequest -> Async<unit> option
+{% endhighlight %}

+### The ErrorHandler

+An error handler takes the exception, a programmer-provided message, a request (that failed) and returns an asynchronous workflow for the handling of the error.

+{% highlight fsharp %}
+type ErrorHandler = Exception -> String -> HttpRequest -> Async<unit>
+{% endhighlight %}